Sahruddin Jamal: Political career

+Chairman of MPIB on 31 May 2020.

+On 15 December 2022, the political appointment of Sahruddin as the Chairman of MPIB was terminated.

+In the 2022 Johor state election, Sahruddin was renominated by PN to defend the Bukit Kepong seat.
+He defended the seat and was reelected to the Johor Assembly as the Bukit Kepong MLA for the second term.

 Election results

 Honours

 Sultan Ibrahim of Johor conferred on Sahruddin the award Darjah Sultan Ibrahim Johor Yang Amat Disanjungi Pangkat Kedua Dato' Mulia Sultan Ibrahim Johor (DMIJ) on 22 April 2019 upon his appointment as Menteri Besar.